-Since these three algorithms are all heuristic algorithms with randomness, and the initial inputs are generated by random way, the initial objective value is different for every running.
-To analyse the effect of initial objective values on the different algorithms, we exhibit the objective value scope of the PSO, WSA and ACPW algorithms after the first iteration in Fig. 3.
+Since these three algorithms are all heuristic algorithms generated randomly and the initial inputs are also generated by random way, the initial objective value is different for every run.
+To analyze the effect of initial objective values on the different algorithms, we exhibit the objective value scope of the PSO, WSA and ACPW algorithms after the first iteration in Fig. 3.

-In Fig. 3, for convenience, only integer is indicated in the coordinate system.
-In 10 experiments, the PSO has the narrowest scope from 467.1719 to 781.6482.
-The WSA and ACPW algorithms have similar value spans, which are wider than the PSO, but the objective values of the ACPW are higher.
-And the value scope is reasonable according to the characteristic of these three algorithms.
-The WSA has the strongest randomness, the PSO is the most stable, and the ACPW combines the advantages of the two.
-From the results, we cannot find the direct relationship between the initial objective value and the final result, but a better first objective value has a beneficial effect on finding the optimal value.
+In Fig. 3, for convenience, only the integer is indicated in the coordinate system.
+In 10 experiments, the PSO has the narrowest scope, from 467.1719 to 781.6482.
+The WSA and ACPW algorithms have similar value spans that are wider than the PSO, but the objective values of the ACPW are higher.
+And the value scope is reasonable according to the characteristics of these three algorithms.
+The WSA is the most random, the PSO is the most stable and the ACPW combines the advantages of the two.
+From the results, we cannot find the direct relationship between the initial objective value and the final results, but a better first objective value is beneficial in finding the optimal value.

-To illustrate better performance of the ACPW algorithm, we calculate the average objective value of every step of 10 program results, and then obtain the change degree between the two iterations.
+To illustrate the improved performance of the ACPW algorithm, we calculate the average objective value of every step in 10 program results and obtain the change degree between the two iterations.
 We draw them in Fig. 4.
-If the objective value is continuously changing, then the algorithm has better global searching ability; otherwise the algorithm tends to fall in local optimization.
+If the objective value is continuously changing, then the algorithm has better global searching ability.
+Otherwise, the algorithm tends to experience a drop in local optimization.